Gold Medal winner at the

 Maintenance Plan

-I will always leave you with a maintenance plan for at least the first 12 months after planting.
+I will nearly always leave you with a maintenance plan for at least the first 12 months after planting.
 It is an important part of the process because the quality of the maintenance will directly affect the longevity of your plants and the design.
-I can arrange follow up visits if required.
+I can arrange follow up visits if required at an extra cost.

 Sustainable Practices